shaunwbell/EcoFOCI_FieldOps_Documentation/DataProcessingDocumentation/4. DataDistribution/InternalDataDistribtuion.md

 ** xml file characteristics **
 1. A mooring site may have 2-3 datasets associatied with it (ADCP gridded, tabular timeseries - both preliminary and final, and timeseriesprofile if prawler-like).
 Each site is broken into its own dataset subset for ease of editing.
 2. A cruise may have 3-4 datasets associated with it (preliminary CTD, final CTD, hydrographic bottles, shiptrack)
+3. Some files are generated based on existing erddap datasets.
+These are "backups" that are archived in netcdf format and gridded products from tabular products.
+Since both are dynamically driven, they are not archived in the EcoRAID structure, but instead on a seperate location (currently downdraft/thundersnow)